CxTurkO/CxTurkO/README.md

-## I'm a Second-year student at Bilkent University !!
+## I'm a Second-year Computer-Science student at Bilkent University !!